Adrian Scarlatache

-Adrian Manuel Scarlatache (born 5 December 1986) is a Romanian professional footballer who plays as a defender for Liga I club CS Mioveni, which he captains.
-In his career, Scarlatache also played for teams such as Dinamo București, Khazar Lankaran, Keşla FK or Zira FK, among others.
+Adrian Manuel Scarlatache (born 5 December 1986) is a former Romanian professional footballer who played as a defender, currently assistant coach at Liga II club Concordia Chiajna.

 Club career

 He started his career for Dinamo București but was loaned out to different other clubs, amongst which Pandurii Târgu Jiu or Mioveni.

 In 2011, he was loaned out to Khazar Lankaran, in Azerbaijan, where he impressed but was not kept.
 He returned to Dinamo, where he became integral part of the first team, and scored the winning goal in the Romanian Cup final against Rapid București.
 After the final, he announced that he was leaving Dinamo, going back to Lankaran, where he signed a contract for two years with Khazar.

 On 2016, Scarlatache signed with Astra Giurgiu.

 On 4 September 2018, Scarlatache signed one-year contract with Zira FK.

 On 11 June 2019, Scarlatache signed a new one-year contract with Zira.

+On 22 June 2023, Argeș Pitești announced the signing of Scarlatache.